PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth

 \section{Acknowledgements}

 We would like to thank Aaron Vincent for helpful comments about this work, Roberto Ruiz de Austri for testing and suggestions, and the rest of the GAMBIT community for useful discussions.
 We also thank Will Handley for access to HPC resources, as for this work we used the Cambridge Service for Data Driven Discovery(CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.
+ML is funded by the European Union under the Horizon Europe's Marie Sklodowska-Curie project 101068791 — NuBridge.
 ML acknowledges financial support from the Alexander von Humboldt Foundation during the early stages of the work, and thanks the UCLouvain Centre for Cosmology, Particle Physics and Phenomenology (CP3) for hosting him during the final stage.
 TEG is funded by the Deutsche Forschungsgemeinschaft (DFG) through the Emmy Noether Grant No. KA 4662/1-1.